PikachuPenial/Titanmod/README.md

 > Playtesters

+_P0w
+afiais
+DEcaf
+JustAMegumin
+MatKri
+mooseisrael321
+Plat
 Portanator
+RandomSZ
 Seven
 suomij
 theBean
-Zedorfski
-RandomSZ
-afiais
-Plat
-JustAMegumin
-mooseisrael321
-Vivada
-DEcaf
-MatKri
-_P0w
+Vertex
+Zedorfska

-If credit for you or your creation is missing, please reach out to me on Discord (penial)
+*If credit for you or your creation is missing, please reach out to me on Discord (penial)*